Swarthmore College: Swarthmore Fire and Protective Association

 Swarthmore College students are eligible to participate in the local emergency department, the Swarthmore Fire and Protective Association.
 They are trained as firefighters and as emergency medical technicians (EMTs) and are qualified on both the state and national level.
 The fire department responds to over 200 fire calls and almost 800 EMS calls a year.
-A fire horn is located within the Swarthmore campus and its sound has become a fixture of campus life.
-Students affectionately refer to the noise as the call of the Fire Moose or the Space Whale, although the names themselves are in a constant state of evolution.
+A fire horn, colloquially deemed the "fire moose", is located within the Swarthmore campus and its sound has become a fixture of campus life.

 Swarthmore College Computer Society

 Swarthmore College Computer Society (SCCS) is a student-run volunteer organization independent of the official ITS department of the college.
 SCCS operates a set of servers that provide web applications for the Swarthmore College community, e-mail accounts, Unix shell login accounts, server storage space and webspace to students, professors, alumni and other student-run organizations.
 SCCS hosts over 100 mailing lists used by various student groups, and over 130 organizational websites.
-SCCS also provides a computer lab and gaming room, located in Clothier basement beneath Essie Mae's snack bar.

-Impact

-In September 2003, the SCCS servers survived a Slashdotting while hosting a copy of the Diebold memos on behalf of the student group Free Culture Swarthmore, then known as the Swarthmore Coalition for the Digital Commons.
-SCCS staff promptly complied with the relevant DMCA takedown request received by the college's ITS department.

-SCCS was noted in PC Magazine article "Top 20 Wired Colleges" as one of the reasons for ranking Swarthmore #4 on that list.
-During the 2004–2005 school year, the SCCS Media Lounge served as the early home of War News Radio, a weekly webcast run by Swarthmore students and providing news about the Iraq war, providing resources, space and technical support for the project in its infancy.

-Three SCCS-related papers have been accepted for publication at the USENIX Large Installation System Administration (LISA) Conference, one of which was awarded Best Paper.